griffithlab/civicpy/docs/index.rst

    >>> set(my_variants) & set(braf_variants)
    {<CIViC variant 12>}

-**CIViCpy** lets you pull data from CIViC using the *civic* module and interact with records as dynamic objects.
+**CIViCpy** lets you pull data from CIViC using the :mod:`civic` module and interact with records as dynamic objects.
-With the aid of caching, it is easy to explore relationships between CIViC records (e.g. assertions, genes, variants) without worrying about querying CIViC more than once for the same data. *Exports* allow for downstream analysis tasks, such as variant annotaiton through .bed *(coming soon)* or .vcf format.
+With the aid of caching, it is easy to explore relationships between CIViC records (e.g. assertions, genes, variants) without worrying about querying CIViC more than once for the same data.
+The :mod:`exports` module enables downstream analysis tasks through exporting records to .vcf format.

 Features
 --------